E-Conference/Live-con.com/README.md

 For  "database_user" put your mysql user name, and "database_password" , and use your mysql password.
 After that, save and add this file to : WWWConference/app/config

-Return in your Git xterm :

-	cd WWWConference
-	composer update

 ----------------
 Now to create the database and install the assets.
 	In your Git xterm :